minirust/minirust/prelude/size.md

         Size { raw }
     }

-    /// will panic if `bytes` is negative. pub fn from_bytes(bytes: impl Into<BigInt>) -> Size {
+    /// Will panic if `bytes` is negative. pub fn from_bytes(bytes: impl Into<BigInt>) -> Size {
         let bytes = bytes.into();